-The financial intermediary may vote differently in fulfilment of different voting instructions, as the case may be.
+4. Any undertakings legitimately recognised as shareholders by virtue of the accounting record of their shares but acting on behalf of several individuals may split votes and vote differently in fulfilment of different voting instructions, as the case may be.